JordanMoureau/JordanMoureau/README.md

     I'm a freelance web designer and developer.

-    I build front-ends, but my personal projects range from CMS systems to Liquid templates to iOS apps.
+    I build mainly front-ends, but my projects range from CMS systems to Liquid templates to iOS apps.

     Learning new technology is my happy place.